FAQ on Strikes and UAW Strike Assistance

 If I get another job, can I still receive strike assistance?

 Members must continue to participate in the strike to receive strike assistance.
-If members receive gross pay from outside work that is equal to or greater than $200, then the member will not receive weekly benefits but will continue to receive medical and prescription drug assistance.
+If members receive gross pay from outside work that is equal to or greater than $250 ($275 starting on October 13, 2019), then the member will not receive weekly benefits but will continue to receive medical and prescription drug assistance.

 Can I collect unemployment insurance while on strike?